Irene-class cruiser: Machinery

+The ships' engines were rated at 8000 PS and provided a top speed of 18 kn, though on trials, Irene reached a maximum of 18.1 kn, while Prinzess Wilhelm made 18.5 kn.
+The ships had a range of approximately 2490 nmi at a cruising speed of 9 kn.
+Despite the original requirement to be able to steam for 5,000 miles, Dietrich had been unable to significantly increase the coal storage when he enlarged the design.
+Additionally, the Wolfsche engines were notoriously inefficient.
+Worse still, the horizontal arrangement limited the piston stroke, which further reduced their efficiency.

 Armament and armor

 The ships were armed with a main battery of four 15 cm RK L/30 guns in single pedestal mounts, supplied with 400 rounds of ammunition in total.
+These guns were placed in sponsons on each quarter.
 They had a range of 8500 m.
 The ships also carried ten shorter-barreled 15 cm RK L/22 guns in single mounts.
 These guns had a much shorter range, at 5400 m.
 The gun armament was rounded out by six 3.7 cm revolver cannon, which provided close-range defense against torpedo boats.
 They were also equipped with three 35 cm torpedo tubes with eight torpedoes, two launchers were mounted on the deck and the third was in the bow, below the waterline.

 The ships were protected with compound steel armor.
 The armor deck consisted of two layers; on the flat, the layers were 20 mm and 30 mm thick, for a total thickness of 50 mm.
 On the sides, the deck sloped downward and increased in thickness to 20 mm and 55 mm, totaling 75 mm of protection.
 The coaming was 120 mm thick and was backed with 200 mm thick teak.
 The conning tower had 50 mm thick sides and a 20 mm thick roof.
 The ships were equipped with cork cofferdams to contain flooding in the event of damage below the waterline.